apache/spark/docs/apache-airflow/timezone.rst

-Time zones
+Time Zones
 ==========

 Support for time zones is enabled by default.
 Airflow stores datetime information in UTC internally and in the database.
 It allows you to run your DAGs with time zone dependent schedules.
-At the moment Airflow does not convert them to the end user’s time zone in the user interface.
-There it will always be displayed in UTC.
-Also templates used in Operators are not converted.
-Time zone information is exposed and it is up to the writer of DAG what do with it.
+At the moment, Airflow does not convert them to the end user’s time zone in the user interface.
+It will always be displayed in UTC there.
+Also, templates used in Operators are not converted.
+Time zone information is exposed and it is up to the writer of DAG to decide what do with it.

 This is handy if your users live in more than one time zone and you want to display datetime information according to each user’s wall clock.

-Even if you are running Airflow in only one time zone it is still good practice to store data in UTC in your database (also before Airflow became time zone aware this was also to recommended or even required setup).
-The main reason is Daylight Saving Time (DST).
-Many countries have a system of DST, where clocks are moved forward in spring and backward in autumn.
+Even if you are running Airflow in only one time zone, it is still good practice to store data in UTC in your database (also before Airflow became time zone aware this was also the recommended or even required setup).
+The main reason is that many countries use Daylight Saving Time (DST), where clocks are moved forward in spring and backward in autumn.
 If you’re working in local time, you’re likely to encounter errors twice a year, when the transitions happen.
-(The pendulum and pytz documentation discusses these issues in greater detail.)
+(The pendulum and pytz documentation discuss these issues in greater detail.)
 This probably doesn’t matter for a simple DAG, but it’s a problem if you are in, for example, financial services where you have end of day deadlines to meet.